juju/docs/src/en/commands.md

    _-B, --no-browser-login  (= false)_

       Do not use web browser for authentication

    _-c, --controller (= "")_

       Controller to operate in

-   _--format  (= yaml)_
+   _--format  (= tabular)_

-   Specify output format (json|yaml)
+      Specify output format (json|tabular|yaml)

    _-o, --output (= "")_

       Specify an output file

    **Details:**